From AI Sprawl to an Operating System: Why Smart Tools Still Fail Without Scorecards, Owners, and Review Cadence

 The sixth move: run a weekly operating cadence

 A weekly review keeps the system honest.
-Review the portfolio, incidents, scorecards, blocked handoffs, data gaps, ownership changes, and expansion requests.
+Inspect the portfolio, scorecards, incidents, blocked handoffs, and expansion requests.
+Resolve data or ownership gaps while the work is still visible.

 The cadence should make decisions: keep, fix, stop, expand, or convert into playbook.
 If it only shares updates, it is a newsletter with chairs.